mitchellshargreaves/AI-With-Deep-Learning/slides/hpc_ai.md

 Different clusters specify their resources in slightly different ways.

-M3 has multiple varietys of GPU and you need to request exactly what you want
+M3 has multiple varieties of GPU and you need to request exactly what you want

 CVL@UWA is used primarily for Remote Desktop (i.e. vis programs) so the GPUs are managed differently

 CVL@UWA has less RAM

+---

+## File systems

+Did you notice we did `cd $pwd$` in the exercise?
+Normally you have some or all of the following

+* The home directory
+  * available on all nodes
+  * Small quota
+  * backed up
+* A big file system
+  * `/projects` and `/scratch`
+  * available on all nodes
+  * larger quota
+  * MAY be backed up (check documentation)
+* A fast file system
+  * Node local
+  * copy data from big FS to fast FS
+  * data removed at the end of the job

 ---